-Anyway, this year's Furry Weekend was held at the Hilton in Atlanta this March.
-(Much to the surprise, I imagine, of the other guests who just happened to book a stay there that weekend).
-Included was a class on fursuit construction, a panel on "Why Anthromorphics?", and, oddly, "DJing 101."
+The 2010 Furry Weekend was held at the Hilton in Atlanta.
+(Much to the surprise, I imagine, of the guests who just happened to book a stay there that weekend).
+There was a full schedule of activities including classes on fursuit construction, a panel on "Why Anthromorphics?" and, oddly, "DJing 101."
 There were also sessions of the card game Furoticon, which combines D&D with furry fandom, thus making it the nerdiest game of all time.

-And if you happened to be at Furry Weekend Atlanta and left something behind, please check this list from the lost and found which includes:
+And, by the way, if you happened to be at Furry Weekend Atlanta and left something behind, please check this (actual) list from the Lost and Found which includes:

-Meanwhile, I will remain fixated on the many questions this all brings up, including: Hmmm...a bag of knobs?
-How much matted fur was there to qualify as a lost and found item and not just something to clean up?
-And exactly how small a sub-culture is that of furries who also enjoy a fine game of hacky sack?
+Meanwhile, I will remain fixated on the perplexing questions this list brings up, including: WTF?...a bag of knobs?
+Exactly how minuscule is the sub-culture of furries who also play hacky sack?
+How much matted fur was there to qualify as a "lost and found item" rather than "something to sweep up"?

 note: revised in 2016 in attempt to not write such heteronormative CIS BS.
 Perhaps successfully, perhaps not.